 How Yoga and Meditation can help you to overcome Insomnia

-Insomnia is considered as a sleeping disorder.
+Insomnia is considered a sleeping disorder.
 If you find it difficult to fall asleep at night or stay asleep, you might suffer from Insomnia.
 Persistent sleeplessness is known as chronic insomnia.

-Causes of insomnia include extremely stressful situations, emotional or physical discomfort, depression and anxiety.
+Causes of insomnia include extremely stressful situations, emotional or physical discomfort, depression, and anxiety.

-If you suffer from insomnia you are likely to experience sleepiness during the day, irritability, concentration problems, emotional fluctuations and poor memory.
+If you suffer from insomnia you are likely to experience sleepiness during the day, irritability, concentration problems, emotional fluctuations, and poor memory.

-Practise silent meditation in the morning
+Practice silent meditation in the morning

 Meditation can help you to remove negativities from your mind and reduce stress.
-Through removal of stress, you will begin to feel more relaxed and calm at night and get into a healthy sleeping pattern again.
+Through the removal of stress, you will begin to feel more relaxed and calm at night and get into a healthy sleeping pattern again.

-Begin your meditation practise in the early morning.
+Begin your meditation practice in the early morning.
 Take a comfortable pillow and place it under your buttocks.
 Now simple-cross your legs and straighten your spine.
 Place your hands on your knees and relax your whole body.
 Gently, close your eyes and sit quietly.

 Build up the duration of time sitting silently to at least 30 minutes per day.